 The Process of Writing An English Research Paper

 One of the most important steps in the process of writing a research paper for the English discipline is choosing an interesting, engaging topic.
 An instructor may offer students a range of topics from which to choose or allow students to choose their own areas of focus.
 If the teacher does provide a list of possible topics, students may respond by feeling either reassured or stifled by the narrowed topic choices.
 If you find yourself feeling stifled or have a specific interest in another topic not listed, approach your teacher and express your reservations.
 He or she may very likely allow you to investigate a topic not on the list.
-If the instructor does not offer a list of topics and you are having difficulty choosing your own, consider adressing the teacher for more guidance.
+If the instructor does not offer a list of topics and you are having difficulty choosing your own, consider addressing the teacher for more guidance.
 Most importantly, take your time and don't feel rushed to choose a specific topic.

 2. Seeking Instructor Guidance